0xPolygon/polygon-docs/docs/pos/how-to/delegate.md

 ### Why does my transaction take so long?

-All staking transactions of Polygon happen on Ethereum for security reasons.
+All staking transactions of Polygon PoS take place on Ethereum for security reasons.

 The time taken to complete a transaction depends on the gas fees that you have allowed and also the network congestion of Ethereum mainnet at that point in time.
-You can always use the “Speed Up” option to increase the gas fees so that your transaction can be completed soon.
+You can always use the **Speed Up** option to increase the gas fees so that your transaction can be completed soon.

-### I've staked my Matic tokens.
+### I've staked my MATIC tokens.
 How can I stake more?

-Navigate to "Your Delegations", choose one of the stakes and click on "Stake More".
+Navigate to the **Your Delegations** page and choose one of the stakes.
+Then click on **Stake More**.

 Please watch this video for a graphical illustration of how this works: